What Is Narcan?

 Drug Rehab and Overdose Prevention at The River Source

-The best way to prevent relapse is to get into an addiction treatment program to treat the real causes of substance abuse so that opioid abuse can be stopped at the root.
-The River Source provides a comprehensive opioid addiction treatment program in Arizona that has every element of effective treatment and behavioral health treatment with a focus on long-term recovery.
+The best way to prevent an overdose is to get into an addiction treatment program to treat the real causes of substance abuse so that opioid abuse can be stopped at the root.
+The River Source provides a comprehensive opioid addiction treatment program in Arizona that has every element of effective treatment and behavioral health care with a focus on long-term recovery.

 Get the help you or a loved one needs today by calling The River Source at 866-294-9331.
 Our inpatient and outpatient rehab programs will help to free you or a loved one from the grips of addiction and help with substance use prevention.